Skip to main contentSkip to data table

 2. Find the largest fully pairwise cluster of sources that agree within 50 bps (fixed pegs) or 500 bps (NAV tokens)

-3. Break equal-size clusters by total weight, then tighter spread, then peg proximity when available
+3. Break equal-size clusters by total weight, then stronger trust tier, then tighter spread, then peg proximity when available

 4. If the winning cluster has 2+ members, publish its median price and separately keep the best cluster member for provenance